Electric Cars: The Basics

 ---|---|

-A good option for families looking to switch to pure electric driving | Will disappoint those seeking a futuristic styling and design |
+Decent pure electric range | Will disappoint those seeking a futuristic styling and design |

-Design is ‘familiar’ and not futuristic | Infotainment system could be improved |
+120 KW DC charging | Infotainment system could be improved |

-The All-Electric Volkswagen ID.3 (credit: VW)
+The All-Electric Volkswagen ID.3 Hatchback (credit: VW)

 At A Glance | |